dotnet/fsharp/docs/lsp.md

   - Support for code fixes and refactoring
   - Support for mixed F# / C# solutions (being able to delegate to C# LSP server)
   - Good performance
-  - Support for a single solution/workspace per instance
+  - Support for multiple workspaces
   - Support for LSIF
 - Visual Studio extension that will use the LSP server